sonia11mansha415/google-cloud-genai-academy-apac-cohort-3/00-academy-overview/README.md

 ## 🔐 Ideathon

-The Cohort 3 Ideathon challenge — **Secure Personal Gemini Journal** — will be documented in a separate repository with its own source code, security architecture, tests, deployment, and demo evidence.
+The Cohort 3 Ideathon challenge — **Secure Personal Gemini Journal** — will be documented in a separate repository.

 [Open the official Ideathon codelab](https://codelabs.developers.google.com/codelabs/cloud-run/cloud-run-ai-challenge)